PerLanDo/AetherMind/PHASE_2_ROADMAP.md

 ## 🎯 **Conclusion**

-Phase 2 will transform AetherMind from a solid academic research platform into a comprehensive, enterprise-ready solution that serves the entire research lifecycle.
-With advanced AI capabilities, seamless integrations, and robust security features, AetherMind will become the go-to platform for academic research collaboration worldwide.
+Phase 2 will transform ScholarSync from a solid academic research platform into a comprehensive, enterprise-ready solution that serves the entire research lifecycle.
+With advanced AI capabilities, seamless integrations, and robust security features, ScholarSync will become the go-to platform for academic research collaboration worldwide.

 **Next Steps**:
 1. Complete Phase 1 deployment